-In total, 84 out of 382 public comments were determined to correspond to a specific section of the draft, while the remaining 298 were not.
-This classification closely aligned with the "Request Fulfillment" categories proposed in Ishii & Kameda (2025): comments rated at fulfillment level 3 or 4 were generally judged as corresponding, whereas those rated at level 1 or 2 were considered "Not applicable."
+In total, 84 of the 382 public comments were determined to correspond to a specific section of the draft, while the remaining 298 were not.
+This classification was closely aligned with the "Request Fulfillment" categories proposed by Ishii and Kameda (2025): comments rated at fulfillment level 3 or 4 were generally judged as corresponding, whereas those rated at level 1 or 2 were considered "Not applicable."
 However, some discrepancies were observed between the two classifications.
-This divergence can be attributed to a key methodological difference-whereas Ishii & Kameda (2025) focused exclusively on evaluating comment-reply pairs, the present study additionally took into account whether revisions were actually made to the draft.
-In several instances, even when the administrative response alone did not appear to reflect the comment, subsequent changes in the draft document indicated a substantive impact.
-As such, our approach may reveal contributions that are not explicitly acknowledged in official replies.
+This divergence can be attributed to a key methodological difference-whereas Ishii and Kameda (2025) focused exclusively on evaluating comment-reply pairs, the present study additionally considered whether revisions were actually made to the draft.
+In several instances, even when the administrative response alone did not appear to reflect the comment, subsequent changes to the draft document indicated a substantive impact.
+Therefore, our approach may reveal contributions that are not explicitly acknowledged in official replies.

 To further evaluate the quality of administrative responses, Step (2) of the analysis assessed the Meaningful Reply-a score that quantifies the degree to which each reply substantively addresses the corresponding public comment.
 Across all responses, the average score was 3.33, with a standard deviation of 0.94, suggesting a generally moderate level of responsiveness.
-In total, 3 responses were rated 1, 77 were rated 2, 134 were rated 3, 128 were rated 4, and 40 were rated 5.
-This distribution demonstrates a central tendency toward moderately meaningful responses, with fewer instances at either extreme.
+Three responses were rated 1, 77 were rated 2, 134 were rated 3, 128 were rated 4, and 40 were rated 5.
+This distribution demonstrated a central tendency toward moderately meaningful responses, with fewer instances at either extreme.

-The framework for evaluating Meaningful Reply using ChatGPT was initially introduced in Ishii & Kameda (2024).
-In that early study, a 20-point scale was employed, which ultimately proved unsuitable for direct comparison with human evaluations.
-To improve interpretability and alignment with human judgment, the authors subsequently adopted a five-point scale.
-Both Ishii & Kameda (2024) and (2025) employed Cohen's kappa coefficient to assess inter-rater agreement.
-In the follow-up study, Ishii & Kameda (2025), three human evaluators from different disciplinary backgrounds assessed the same dataset.
-The resulting kappa coefficients were: ChatGPT vs. Evaluator 1, 0.4204; ChatGPT vs. Evaluator 2, 0.6374; ChatGPT vs. Evaluator 3, 0.3859; Evaluator 1 vs. Evaluator 2, 0.4237; Evaluator 1 vs. Evaluator 3, 0.1022; and Evaluator 2 vs. Evaluator 3, 0.3745.
-These values suggest substantial variability among human raters, which naturally influences agreement with ChatGPT as well.
+The framework for using ChatGPT to evaluate a Meaningful Reply was initially introduced in Ishii and Kameda (2024); in this early study, a 20-point scale was employed, which ultimately proved unsuitable for direct comparison with human evaluations.
+To improve the interpretability and alignment with human judgment, the authors then adopted a five-point scale.
+In Ishii and Kameda (2024) and (2025), Cohen's kappa coefficient was employed to assess interrater agreement.
+In a follow-up study by Ishii and Kameda (2025), three human evaluators from different disciplinary backgrounds assessed the same dataset.
+The resulting kappa coefficients were as follows: ChatGPT vs. Evaluator 1, 0.4204; ChatGPT vs. Evaluator 2, 0.6374; ChatGPT vs. Evaluator 3, 0.3859; Evaluator 1 vs. Evaluator 2, 0.4237; Evaluator 1 vs. Evaluator 3, 0.1022; and Evaluator 2 vs. Evaluator 3, 0.3745.
+These values suggest substantial variability among human raters, which naturally influences the agreement with ChatGPT.
 Nonetheless, Meaningful Reply was found to be the most stable of the constructs evaluated in the study.